mbabynames search ✿

-Franklin is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "free landowner".
+Franklin is a two-syllable name of English origin, meaning "free landowner".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2